graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/keras_tf2.rst

 This is achieved by accumulating the gradients across multiple batches together then performing the weight update.

-For example, if we have a model where each step is of batch size 16 and we use a gradient accumulation factor of 4 then this simulates an input batch of size 64.
+For example, if we have a model where each step is of batch size 16 and we set `gradient_accumulation_steps_per_replica` to 4 then this simulates an input batch of size 64.

 Gradient accumulation can be easily enabled for Keras models created inside of an ``IPUStrategy`` by calling the